nicolasbelz/ffufapp/README.md

 Step 4: Identifying Attack Vectors
 Focus on vulnerable parts of the web application.
 Use the information gathered from previous steps to pinpoint specific areas that might be vulnerable to different types of attacks.
 Observation:
-After fuzzing the admin directory, certain pages like index.php and flagvalue.php are not accessible, while `settings.php`, `/users/index.php`, and `/users/profile.php` are accessible, indicating potential vulnerabilities.
+After fuzzing the admin directory, certain pages like `index.php` and `flagvalue.php` are not accessible, while `settings.php`, `/users/index.php`, and `/users/profile.php` are accessible, indicating potential vulnerabilities.

 Hint Acquisition:
 <div class="code-snippet">
 <pre><code>curl http://localhost/admin/index.php</code></pre>
 <button class="copy-button" onclick="copyToClipboard('curl http://localhost/admin/index.php')"></button>
 </div>
+You can see that you should use parameter fuzzing testing technique.

 Parameter Fuzzing:
 Apply GET and POST requests fuzzing on /admin/index.php